Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Once you start training using `learn.py` in the way described in the previous section, the `ml-agents` folder will contain a `summaries` directory.
 In order to observe the training process in more detail, you can use TensorBoard.
-From the command line run :
+From the command line run:

 `tensorboard --logdir=summaries`